Tax Guide for Grocery Stores

 Service Charges

-Service charges you make to your customers for money orders and returned checks are not taxable.
+Service charges you make to your customers for money orders and returned checks are not subject to tax.

-You should not include service charges for money orders or returned checks on your sales and use tax return as part of your gross receipts.
+You should not include service charges for money orders or returned checks as part of your gross receipts on your sales and use tax return.

 Bad Debt Deductions

-If a check or credit card transaction is returned unpaid and you find it to be uncollectible and write it off for income tax purposes, you may claim a bed debt deduction for the amount of the taxable sale.
+If a check or credit card transaction is returned unpaid, and you find it to be uncollectible and write it off for income tax purposes, you may claim a bad debt deduction for the amount of the taxable sale.

 Sales of Fixtures and Equipment